Design Converter

 When you incorporate React Octicon into your application, it's essential to understand the default behavior of these components.
 By default, React Octicon icons inherit their parent elements' color and font size, which helps them seamlessly integrate into your design without additional configuration.

-However, you can override this default behavior using props like fill and size to customize the icons as needed:
+However, you can override this default behavior using props like fill and size to customize the icons as needed.
+React Octicon components are designed to be flexible, and passes props directly to the SVG element, allowing you to adjust styles and attributes according to your application's requirements:

 1<AlertIcon fill="#f00" size={24} ariaLabel="Error" /> 2